Our governors are here to help and support the school.

-Our governors are chosen carefully to provide the governing body with the balanced range of skills needed to successfully maintain and improve the quality of the education the pupils receive at Corvedale C. E. Primary School.
+Our governors provide the governing body with a balanced range of skills needed to successfully maintain and improve the quality of the education the pupils receive at Corvedale C. E. Primary School.
 The impact and the contributions the governors make to the governing body is audited yearly to ensure that we have the continued capacity to improve the school.

 We are from different backgrounds.